the1lab/1lab/src/Cat/Thin.lagda.md

 ## Making posets

-[Rijke's theorem] says that any type equipped with a reflexive relation
+Rijke's theorem says that any type equipped with a reflexive relation
 $x \sim y$ which implies $x \equiv y$ is automatically a set.
 If $x \le y$ is a reflexive, antisymmetric relation, we can take the relation $x
 \sim y = (x \le y) \land (y \le x)$, which is evidently reflexive and, by antisymmetry, implies $x \equiv y$.

-[Rijke's theorem]: 1Lab.HLevel.Sets.html#rijkes-theorem

 ```agda
 module _ where